 Also please remember to use good quality products on your pets… not cheapies from a store.
 The cheap ones have toxins and chemicals that can harm you and your pet.
 For more information, you can read this post on how to find a quality essential oil.

 And there is a Part 2 to this article called Essential Oils for Pets Part 2.
 It covers horses, birds, and reptiles!

 Please keep in mind that I am not a vet.
-I am speaking solely from experience with essential oils and hours upon hours of research.
+I am speaking solely from experience with essential oils, using them with our pets, and hours upon hours of research.
 It is your responsibility to make sure your oils are safe for your pet.

 Essential Oils and Cats